Introduction

 Decide with perfume samples instead of in the perfume shop.

-For the reasons mentioned above, namely peace and quiet and testing in a familiar place, we also offer samples for every perfume ( you can find everything you need to know about our bottlings here ).
-You can order these hand-filled to your home so that you can choose exactly the right moment, the right mood and the right time to test them.
-If a scent doesn't blow you away straight away, you can have perfume samples filled in our store and test them in the peace and quiet of your own home to find the perfume that suits you and accentuates your personality, so that in the best case scenario it will be the scent you want to smell on yourself forever.
+For exactly the reasons mentioned above, namely peace and time as well as testing in a familiar place, we also offer samples with every perfume, so fragrance samples (here you will find everything you need to know about our refills).
+You can order these filled by hand to your home, so you can choose the exact right moment, the right mood, and the right time to test.
+If a scent doesn't immediately blow you away on-site, you can, for example, have fragrance samples filled at our store and test them at home in peace to find the perfume that suits you and accentuates your personality, so that ideally it becomes the scent you want to smell on yourself forever.

 Filter